haagahelia/ohke-teknologiat/07_azure/README.md

     # starting the local development server
     $ func start

-During class we extend our demo application with cloud functions.
 The function for filtering and sorting MyHelsinki events is:

 ```js
 const { createEventDateFilter, eventDateComparator } = require('../events/dates');